 We Latvians have been spoiled by the beautiful “golden sand” beaches on our Baltic Sea coast.
 It sounds unbelievable.
 Yet there are not that many places in the World that could surprise us with their sandy beaches.
 That said I wouldn’t go to Tenerife for beach holidays only.
 But I am “the spoiled Latvian”.

 The beaches in Tenerife are a bit narrow and often crowded.
 Yet, the warm and clear water of the Atlantic Ocean is more than welcoming.
-Also, the beautiful coastline compensates the lack of intimacy.
+Also, the beautiful coastline compensates for the lack of intimacy.

 Back To The Roots

-I love the sea (and ocean) and everything that is related to the sea.
-Probably I love it even more than mountains and any other place because I have grown up next to the sea.
+I love the sea (and the ocean) and everything that is related to the sea.
+Probably I love it even more than the mountains and any other place because I have grown up next to the sea.
 I love to see different moods of the sea when it is calm or stormy.
 I love the sound of the waves and the peace that it brings.
 The sea charges me whenever I go there.
 And this is regardless of which part of the world I am.
 It gives the feeling of vastness and infinity.
 And this feeling is calming and refreshing.

 On the subconscious level, we are all very much attached to the environment that we have grown up with.
 At least I believe that this is so.
 Our inner curiosity draws us to travel around the world and see different places.
 Yet it is all very much about feeling the difference.
 It is about the experience itself and not about the place.
 We travel to find our own way back to our roots, to find our real self.
 And it is best to be done through experience.